cibiobcg/abemus_models/README.md

 # Test dataset

-A ready to use dataset to test ABEMUS as described in the [Usage](https://github.com/cibiobcg/abemus/wiki/Usage) page of the [Wiki](https://github.com/cibiobcg/abemus/wiki).
+The folder **test_dataset_abemus.tar.gz** contains a ready to use dataset to explore ABEMUS workflow as described in the [Usage](https://github.com/cibiobcg/abemus/wiki/Usage) page of the [Wiki](https://github.com/cibiobcg/abemus/wiki).